ministryofjustice/moj-frontend/docs/ethics/design-ethical-services.md

   parent: Ethics
   order: 10
   excerpt: "How and why you should consider ethics - and what delivery teams should do."
+  lede: "Learn how you can reduce, mitigate or remove harm by designing and developing responsibly."
 ---

+## How to consider ethics

 All teams designing and building MoJ digital services should be mindful of how their work may impact people and society.

-Use this guidance to make sure your team designs and develops responsibly.
-This will help reduce, mitigate or remove harm.

-## How to consider ethics

 As part of your service assessment, you’ll be expected to show how you’ve considered the ethics of your service.
 Find out more about [preparing for an assessment](/ethics/assessment).